Does Xbox 360 Play Blu-ray? Guide to Alternatives & Solutions

 Hardware Limitations

 The Xbox 360's optical drive was based on DVD technology, not Blu-ray.
-Blu-ray discs require a different type of laser and higher storage capacity, which the 360's hardware couldn't read.
-Because the optical drive itself lacked the necessary components, no software or firmware updates could truly achieve Blu-ray compatibility.
+The 360's hardware was unable to read Blu-ray discs because they needed a different kind of laser and more storage.
+No firmware or software updates could actually accomplish Blu-ray compatibility because the optical drive itself lacked the required parts.

 Historical Background: Betting on HD DVD